“Baby, how could you ever believe..that another could replace me, the one and only?”

 Dreamlover – 1993

 My All – 1997

 Thank God I Found You – 2000

 Don’t Forget About Us – 2005

 Also, Mariah holds the record for a single staying the most weeks at number 1 on the Billboard Hot 100: One Sweet Day.

 ☝🏾 (From the First Vision, where she sings Don’t Play That Song (You Lied)..which was a popular song by Aretha Franklin.
-Aretha is one of Mariah’s favorite singers, & does it so much justice).
+Aretha is one of Mariah’s favorite singers, & sings it DOWN).

 This post will give appreciation to every album she’s ever released, & to showcase why myself and millions of people love the elusive chanteuse!